crawl/sequell/README.md

      citext is available as part of Postgres contrib; orafce is available at: http://orafce.projects.postgresql.org/

      Sequell needs the CITEXT extension for case-insensitive comparison and grouping and the orafce extension for the median aggregate function.
+You may choose to skip the orafce extension if you do not need the median() aggregate function.

+     You can use the seqdb tool to create the database and extensions if you run it as a Postgres admin user:

+     Build seqdb from the Sequell root directory:

+          $ make

+     Then create the database:

+          $ seqdb createdb --admin postgres --adminpassword xyzzy

+     Depending on what authentication mode you're using for Postgres, you may need to run seqdb as the postgres Unix user (if using ident auth), and/or override the host and port you're connecting on.

+     If you're connecting to Postgres using Unix sockets, specify the Unix socket directory as the --host option:

+          $ seqdb --host /var/run/postgresql createdb

+     Note that you still have to install the orafce and citext extensions for Postgres system-wide before you can create a database that uses these extensions. `seqdb createdb` merely automates the process of creating the database and `sequell` database user and creating the extensions in the database; it cannot install the extensions system-wide.

-  2. Set up the database schema as:
+  2. Set up the database:

+     Build Sequell's DB ops tool using `make` (this requires Go 1.3):

+          $ make

-     Generate the schema:
+     Create the database tables in the schema:

-         $ perl ./scripts/schema-gen.pl
+          $ seqdb create-tables

+     Populate the database: first fetch the server logs, then load them:

+          $ seqdb fetch && seqdb load

-     Create the tables:
+     Create indexes and constraints on the database after loading logs:
-         $ psql -U henzell henzell < henzell-schema.sql

-     After catching up on logs, create indexes:
-         $ psql -U henzell henzell < henzell-indexes.sql
+          $ seqdb create-indexes

+     You can change the database seqdb connects to, and how it connects.
+     Run `seqdb` for an overview.

 * RE2